IceHe/lib/auth/oidc/core.md

-# OpenID Connect Core 1.0
+# OpenID Connect Core 1.0 - Notes

 Core functionality: authentication built on top of OAuth 2.0 and the use of Claims to communicate information about the End-User.